tra38/tra38.github.io/_posts/2024-07-18-disempowerment.md

 By reducing our responsibility towards the future and lowering our expectations, we make the field of AI Safety a lot less daunting.
 We are able to meet realistic, plausible standards that we set for ourselves.
 After that, let the future decide what they want to do with the world.
 Good or bad, it is their world now.
 This is not exactly an optimistic view of the world.
 But we have to accept our limitations.

 However, lowering our future expectations should not be used as an excuse to reduce accountability in the present, or neglect policy-making.
-Indeed, Ibn Khaldun believed that rulers should adhere to political norms[^5] to constrain their behavior, pointing out if this does not happen, people will resent their rulers and rebel against them (Chapter 3, [Part 22](http://www.muslimphilosophy.com/ik/Muqaddimah/Chapter3/Ch_3_22.htm), [Part 23](http://www.muslimphilosophy.com/ik/Muqaddimah/Chapter3/Ch_3_23.htm)).
+Indeed, Ibn Khaldun believed that rulers should adhere to political norms<sup id="fnref:5"><a href="#fn:5" rel="footnote">5</a></sup> to constrain their behavior, pointing out if this does not happen, people will resent their rulers and rebel against them (Chapter 3, [Part 22](http://www.muslimphilosophy.com/ik/Muqaddimah/Chapter3/Ch_3_22.htm), [Part 23](http://www.muslimphilosophy.com/ik/Muqaddimah/Chapter3/Ch_3_23.htm)).
 He endorsed deontological principles (as implied in [Chapter 3, Part 50](http://www.muslimphilosophy.com/ik/Muqaddimah/Chapter3/Ch_3_50.htm)) and denounced injustice ([Chapter 3, Part 41](http://www.muslimphilosophy.com/ik/Muqaddimah/Chapter3/Ch_3_41.htm)).
 Though we cannot hold the future accountable to our ethical standards, we should still hold *ourselves* accountable to those same standards.

 For example, rather than attempting to constrain the behavior of the future, Dr. Hartley and the ATO could instead take on a lighter touch by encouraging “best practices” within the present (e.g., ensuring meaningful human oversight over technology, carefully regulating the pace of innovation so as to not leave a mess for future generations to clean up).
 Dr. Hartley could focus her efforts on fulfilling her limited obligations to the present.
 The future can overturn Dr. Hartley’s actions.
 But this does not impact Dr. Hartley’s present obligations.